IBM/SalesEnablement-test-repo/docs/VMWaaS/Managing/ManagingSite.md

 17. Click **Add service +**.

-From this screen it is possible to deploy Veeam or any other additional services that are available.
-Expect to see additional services in the near future.
+From this screen, it is possible to deploy Veeam or any other services that are available.
+Expect to see more services soon.

 18. Click **Return to resource**.
 19. Click the **Summary** tab.